Vasquez Rocks

 Vasquez Rocks Natural Area Park is a 932-acre (377-hectare) park located in the Sierra Pelona in northern Los Angeles County, California.
-It is known for its rock formations, the result of sedimentary layering and later seismic uplift.
+It is known for its rock formations, the result of sedimentary layering and later tectonic uplift.
 It is located near the town of Agua Dulce, between the cities of Santa Clarita and Palmdale.
 The area is visible from the Antelope Valley Freeway (State Route 14).
 Its location approximately 25 miles (40 km) from downtown Los Angeles places it within Hollywood's "studio zone" and makes it a popular filming location for films and television programs.

 History

 These rock formations were formed by rapid erosion during uplift about 25 million years ago, and then later exposed by uplift activity along the San Andreas Fault.

-The Tataviam people were living here when the Spanish arrived and still live in the region, with a modern tribal government.
+The Tataviam people were living at the Vasquez Rocks when the Spanish arrived and still live in the region, with a modern tribal government.
 The village of Mapipinga was located here.
-Their language was most likely a Takic Uto-Aztecan language.
+Their language was most likely a Uto-Aztecan language of the Takic subfamily.
 They lived in grass huts within villages.
 With the coming of the Spanish missions, some of these people were forced to work there.
 They eventually began speaking Spanish and inter-marrying with other tribes.

 In 1874, Tiburcio Vásquez, one of California's most notorious Mexican bandidos, used these rocks to elude capture by law enforcement.
 His name has since been associated with this geologic feature.

 The land and rock formations were acquired gradually by Los Angeles County, beginning with a donation of 40 acres in 1971, with more parcels being added through 2001.
 The Pacific Crest Trail crosses through the park.

 Vasquez Rocks was added to the National Register of Historic Places (site #72000228) in 1972 because of its significance as a prehistoric site for the Shoshone and Tataviam people.